[Introduction] [Basics] [Stlyes] [Types] [Purchasing]

 Weathervane Styles

-Weathervanes are available in silhouette, swelled body, and full body styles.
+Weathervanes are available in silhouette, swelled-body, and full-body styles.
 A silhouette vane is an outline of a design cut from any piece of flat, rigid material.
 It can also be cut into abstract shapes to become a bannerette.
 The advantage of this style of weathervane is that great detail is portrayed for minimal expense.
-Silhouettes have recently become popular as garden accents.
-For example, a verdigris copper Watering Can weathervane is at home revolving over a bed of wildflowers.
+Silhouettes have recently become very popular as garden accents.
+For example, imagine a verdigris copper Watering Can weathervane at home revolving over a bed of wildflowers.
 Enhanced weathervanes have pieces added to the silhouette to make it more 3D.

-Full body figures portray a subject three dimensions and details.
-The figure may be simple and true to the subject’s form, but the most striking are highly detailed figures – they are sculptures in the sky.
+Full-body figures portray a subject in three dimensions with elaborate details.
+The figure may be simple and true to the subject’s form, but the most striking is the highly detailed figures – they are sculptures in the sky.
 Copper is the most popular choice for composing the several parts required.
 Bringing such figures to life requires much time and effort, and the price will reflect this.

-There exists no limits to the possibilities of this dynamic style of vane.
-From the ubiquitous American eagle to a fiercely realistic “Raptor” (created by artist Travis Tuck for Steven Spielberg), a full-bodied weathervane intrigues us from it’s lofty perch.
+There exist no limits to the possibilities of this dynamic style of vane.
+From the ubiquitous American eagle to a fiercely realistic “Velociraptor” (created by artist Travis Tuck for Steven Spielberg), a full-bodied weathervane intrigues us from its lofty perch.

 © 1997 David Ferro